 Now, there’s a little matter of condiments!
 It’s highly debatable on what type of condiment goes on mac and cheese.
 Do you enjoy yours as is?
 Or do you drizzle your favourite little somethin’ somethin’…I’m looking at you ketchup and hot sauce.
 Some people may shiver at the thought of ketchup with pasta, but I grew up with the stuff.
 These days, I don’t use ketchup for my mac, but definitely hot sauce.
 Dad still rocks the ketchup.
 You do you, am I right??
 This ain’t rocket science or anything 😉

-The only problem with this easy baked mac n cheese recipe is having to wait for it to cool a bit before digging in but, trust me, it’s worth the wait.
+The only problem with this creamy baked mac and cheese is having to wait for it to cool a bit before digging in but, trust me, it’s worth the wait.

 Until next time take care and chit chat again soon 🙂

 P.S.
 If you missed my last post, you can check it out here.

-P.P.S If you think this baked mac n cheese will make your belly happy too, please be sure to hit that little Pin button.
+P.P.S If you think this creamy baked mac and cheese recipe will make your belly happy too, please be sure to hit that little Pin button.
 Many thanks, you guys!
 XO

 - 1 tbsp olive oil